-Dr Brian Babington is Chief Executive Officer, Families Australia; Convenor of the National Coalition on Child Safety and Wellbeing; Co-Chair of the National Forum for Protecting Australian’s Children.
-Brian is a member of the Plan International Inc. Program Advisory Committee.
+Dr Brian Babington is Chief Executive Officer, Families Australia; Convenor of the National Coalition on Child Safety and Wellbeing; Co-Chair of the National Forum on Protecting Australian’s Children; Founding editor of the Indonesian Orphanages Research Hub; and Deputy Chair of Communities@Work (ACT).

 MA, FCA, FGIA

 Michael Corry is a finance professional with extensive experience across a range of enterprises in both commercial and community arenas.
 He is a Chartered Accountant and Chartered Secretary and holds an MA in Economics from Christ’s College, Cambridge.
 Michael also sits on the Board of Directors of Palliative Care Victoria.